+Figure 10.
+Changing the barrier pattern from a single period to a dual period increases efficient use of screen pixels.
 To quantify the improvement in screen usage due to the dual-period barrier, we define the screen efficiency as the fraction of rear-screen pixels that are used to compose viewable channels.
 Dynallax, like Varrier, relies on guard bands to separate channels [12].
-In the most efficient, optimal conditions, guard bands and channels are equidistantly arranged such that the maximum possible efficiency is 0.5; in other words, half of the screen is used for guard bands.
+In the most efficient, optimal conditions, guard bands and channels are equidistantly arranged such that the maximum possible efficiency is .5; in other words, half of the screen is used for guard bands.
 Table 1 compares the efficiency of the single-period barrier and the dual-period barrier at various barrier periods under two-viewer mode.
-The efficiency gain in the far right column is computed as the ratio of the singleperiod and dual-period barrier efficiency and represents the improvement in using a dual-period barrier over a singleperiod barrier.
+The efficiency gain in the far right column is computed as the ratio of the single-period and dual-period barrier efficiency, and represents the improvement in using a dual-period barrier over a single-period barrier.
+3.4.5 Interprocess communication In order for the view distance, rapid steering, and twoviewer modules to produce their intended results, Dynallax uses both synchronous and asynchronous communi- TABLE 1 EFFINCIENCY GAIN OF DUAL PERIOD BARRIER OVER SINGLE PERIOD BARRIER р' Single period efficiency Dual period efficiency Efficiency gain 2р 0.5 NA NA 2.5p 0.42 NA NA Зр 0.33 0.5 1.5 3.5p 0.29 0.44 1.55 3.999p 0.25 0.4 1.6 4p 0.5 NA NA cation and display modes.

-TABLE 1 Efficiency Gain of Dual Period Barrier over a Single Period Barrier

-р' Single period efficiency Dual period efficiency Efficiency gain

-2р 0.5 NA NA

-2.5p 0.42 NA NA

-Зр 0.33 0.5 1.5

-3.5p 0.29 0.44 1.55

-3.999p 0.25 0.4 1.6

-4p 0.5 NA NA

-Now that the component parts of the controller algorithm have been introduced, namely, view distance, rapid steering, and two-viewer control, let us see how the result of these components affects how the master process communicates with and synchronizes the front and rear screens.

-3.4.5 Interprocess Communication

-In order for the view distance, rapid steering, and twoviewer modules to produce their intended results, Dynallax uses both synchronous and asynchronous communication and display modes.
 For example, when in rapid steering mode, communication occurs asynchronously so that the front and rear screens update at their own maximum possible rates.
 However, rapid steering is disabled with two viewers present and also momentarily when the barrier period is modified by the view distance module.
 The front and rear screens are synchronized under these circumstances so that barrier period changes occur as seamlessly as possible.

-When Dynallax determines that a barrier period change is required, the slave processes rendezvous; the change is made via synchronous communication, and then, the processes continue as they were.
+When Dynallax determines that a barrier period change is required, the slave processes rendezvous; the change is made via synchronous communication, and then the processes continue as they were.
 Whenever Dynallax switches to synchronous mode, an MPICH-2 communication barrier is also employed as a secondary method of synchronizing the two slaves with each other.
-Fig. 12 summarizes the two communication modes.
-The functionality in Fig. 12 is executed prior to every rendered frame.
-Hence, the encompassing flow structure is a repeating loop, where the functions in Fig. 12 constitute the body inside of that loop.

-Communication in Dynallax follows a duplex handshaking protocol: Slaves send ready messages to the master, and the master responds by sending current data to the slaves.
+Figure 11 summarizes the two communication modes.
+Communication in Dynallax follows a duplex handshaking protocol: slaves send ready messages to the master and the master responds by sending current data to the slaves.
 This flow control protocol permits slaves to run asynchronously when desired and to receive the most up-to-date information whenever they ask for it.

-Fig. 12.
-Interprocess communication in Dynallax is both synchronous and asynchronous.
+Figure 11: Interprocess communication in Dynallax is both synchronous and asynchronous.